tlk00/BitMagic/README.md

 #### Main features
-- sparse vector(s) for native int types using bit transposition and separate compression of bit-plains, with support of NULL values (unassigned) for construction of in-memory columnar structures.
+- sparse vector(s) for native int types using bitwise slicing and separate compression of bit-slices, with support of NULL values (unassigned) for construction of in-memory columnar structures.
 Bit-transposed sparse vectors can be used for on-the fly compression of astronomical, molecular biology or other data, efficient store of associations for graphs, etc.
 - search algorithms for sorted and unsorted succinct vectors (vectors of ints or strings)
 - algorithms on sparse vectors: dynamic range clipping, search, group theory image (re-mapping).
-- all containers are serializable with compression (binary interpolative coding, elias gamma coding)
+- all containers are serializable with compression (XOR coding, binary interpolative coding, elias gamma coding)

 #### Serialization and versioning
 BitMagic supports serialization evolution - if serialization format changes,